Tullahoma, Tennessee: Gateway to Southern Middle Tennessee Aviation and Aerospace Innovation

 Amacher Strip Airport

-Frequently Asked Questions — Tullahoma Regional Airport Services
+Frequently Asked Questions About Tullahoma, Tennessee Airport Services

-What is the primary airport serving Tullahoma, Tennessee?
+What is the primary airport serving the city of Tullahoma, Tennessee?

-What is the length of the runway at Tullahoma Regional Airport (KTHA)?
+What types of aircraft can be accommodated at Tullahoma Regional Airport (KTHA)?

 Are there flight training opportunities available at Tullahoma Regional Airport?